OutBook User Guide

 -

-displays detailed information related to the 3rd contact on the contacts list.
+viewc 3displays detailed information related to the 3rd contact on the contacts list.

 Finding contacts: findc

-Finds contact(s) that match the keywords specified for at least 1 of these fields: NAME
+Finds contact(s) that match the keywords specified for at least 1 of these fields: NAME, PHONE, EMAIL, LAST_CONTACTED_TIME, STATUS, TAG.
+The contacts list will be filtered to show only the results of this command.

 Format: findc [n/KEYWORDS] [p/KEYWORDS] [e/KEYWORDS] [lc/DATETIME] [s/KEYWORDS] [t/KEYWORDS]